7 Best Dog Friendly Trails in Moab, Utah

 Hiking the Hidden Valley Trail right outside of Moab makes you feel like you are in a totally different place – look anywhere in Moab and the dominant sight is the Moab rim.
 It’s known as “Behind the Rocks” – an interesting mix of sandstone fins, large rock walls, and domes.
 Is Hidden Valley really a valley?
 Not quite.
 It’s actually two hanging terraces that descends into Behind the Rocks.
 Dogs and humans will appreciate frolicking through the fields with no loud motorized vehicles.
 The Hidden Valley Trail offers one of the most amazing views of the LaSal Mountains, perfectly framed by sandstone and the valley.

-Not a fan of camping?
-Check out the dog-friendly lofts at Moab Flats!
+Need a dog-friendly place to stay?
+Check out the dog-friendly lofts at